lsrdot/beecrowd/README.md

 # beecrowd

-* Some of my solutions for the https://judge.beecrowd.com/ coding problems/challenges
+* Some of my solutions for the https://judge.beecrowd.com/ coding problems.